redvasily/fcollections/README.rst

 Status
 ======

-Seriously though, this is a joke.
-FVector in this library has only enough methods for a quicksort implementation.
+FVector has successfully be extended to support all methods needed for a quicksort implementation.

 .. _pcollections: http://pcollections.org/